RENCI/apsviz-timeseriesdb-ingest/README.md

 on the apsviz-timeseriesdb.edc.renci.org VM, to the same location that you added as a volume when create the container, so that when you are in the container the following directory exits:

 /data/DataIngesting/DAILY_HARVESTING/

+On Sterling, using k8s, check if this directory exits:

+/data/ast-run-harvester/

 ## Ingest Data into Database